mohsenBanan/mohsenBanan/readme.md

 Much of what you find on GitHub today represents the surrogate activities of tunnel vision technocrats (sec 12.1.7).
-These engineers often produce or improve component-oriented FOSS results.
-These results are usually tactical and limited in scope and often end up catering to the interests of corporate American proprietary internet service providers.
+These engineers often produce or improve component-oriented FOSS results which are usually tactical and limited in scope and often end up catering to the interests of corporate American proprietary internet service providers.
 ByStar, however, follows a different model.
 ByStar's Git repositories are structured as public GitHub organizations that align with the